kzs569/DerainCollections/README.md

 In recent years, various methods mainly based on CNNs have been proposed to address this problem.

-This repository records some papers with implementation and finally make comparison between them.
+This repo records some papers with implementation and finally make comparison between them.

 ## Important Papers and Implementations